cookjeremiahironpadel/P5JSMario/README.md

 - Simple collision detection
 - Game over state with restart functionality
 - Version number display in top-right corner
+- Background music and sound effects
+- Sound toggle functionality (press M to mute/unmute)

 ## Implementation Notes

 The game uses p5.js's built-in drawing functions to render all game elements directly on the canvas.
 This approach eliminates the need for external image and sound assets, making the game completely self-contained and easy to run in any browser without 404 errors.

+For audio, the game uses p5.js's sound capabilities (p5.Oscillator and p5.MonoSynth) to generate simple sound effects and background music directly in the browser without requiring external audio files.

 If you want to use custom assets instead of the built-in graphics, you can use the `create_assets.html` file to generate simple image assets, or replace the drawing code in each class's `display()` method with your own image loading and rendering code.